-Don’t forget, to save money and energy your computer and any peripheral devices, such as printers and scanners, should be switched off overnight.
+Don’t forget, to save energy your computer and any peripheral devices, such as printers and scanners, should be switched off overnight.

-Rather than scrapping a desktop computer, repairing and upgrading is environmentally better (and cheaper!).
-Although more difficult with a laptop you can still upgrade its memory or RAM.
+Rather than scrapping a desktop computer, repairing and upgrading it is environmentally more beneficial.
+It is more difficult with a laptop but you can still upgrade its memory or RAM.
 Find out at www.crucial.com/uk how much more memory your computer can take.

 Consider lowering the brightness of your monitor – the brighter your display, the more energy it uses.
 And there may be an added bonus: some people have reported that a dimmer display reduces eye strain.